JerryZhao275/Waddle/items/report.md

 **Tokenizer and Parsers**

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*

-**Surprise Item**

-*[If you implement the surprise item, explain how your solution addresses the surprise task.
-What decisions do your team make in addressing the problem?]*

 **Android MVVM Design Pattern**
 * The MVVM Design pattern was utilised for all files in the model, view, and viewmodel files.